-- guidance on proportionate control measures to help manage the spread of infection - guidance on who to contact for help and advice in relation to problems with communicable diseases at school - basic information on common communicable diseases, and guidance on where to get further up to date information - information on the role of local UK Health Security Agency Health Protection Teams.
+- guidance on who to contact for help and advice in relation to problems with communicable diseases at school - basic information on common communicable diseases, and guidance on where to get further up to date information - information on the role of local Public Health England Centres.

-13. Risk Assessments and Guidance Notes (also see the Risk Assessment Policy)
+14. Risk Assessments and Guidance Notes (also see the Risk Assessment Policy)